Missouri debates barring direct car sales in challenge to Tesla

-(Reuters) - Missouri legislators are considering banning car makers selling direct to the public, in another challenge to Tesla Motors Inc’s (TSLA.O) push to bypass car dealers.
+May 8 (Reuters) - Missouri legislators are considering banning car makers selling direct to the public, in another challenge to Tesla Motors Inc’s push to bypass car dealers.

 A ban would make Missouri the fourth state after Texas, Arizona and New Jersey to stop Tesla selling its electric sports cars directly to drivers.